chirpwireless/docs.chirptoken.io/docs/keepers.md

 In addition, Keepers may participate in the governance process on the Chirp Network, voting for decisions that affect them, and making an impact onto the Chirp Ecosystem.

-!NOTE!
-Because Blackbirds are registered to the Keeper's wallet, a stolen Blackbird properly installed and engaged in the process of Mining by providing IoT Coverage would continue to pay the Chirp Token rewards in the wallet of their rightfull Keeper.
+**NOTE:** Because Blackbirds are registered to the Keeper's wallet, a stolen Blackbird properly installed and engaged in the process of Mining by providing IoT Coverage would continue to pay the Chirp Token rewards in the wallet of their rightfull Keeper.